 Google 2650 Cliff Dr., Santa Barbara.
 There is no address there, but it will put you very close to the entrance.

-If you are traveling north into Santa Barbara on Hyw.
-101 from Los Angeles, you will go left on Las Positas, towards the ocean.
-If you are traveling south, go right on Las Positas.
+If you are traveling north on Hwy 101 from Los Angeles, you will go left on Las Positas, towards the ocean.
+If you are traveling south from San Fransisco, go right on Las Positas.

 Go about 1 mile, through several stoplights and you will come to a "T" intersection at a stop sign with a flashing red light.